ibexa/documentation-developer/docs/guidelines/components/form_components.md

 # Form components

-We listed up here all the basic form components that eZ Platform is currently using.
+We list here all the basic form components that eZ Platform uses.

-You just basically need to be sure to add the `type` you may want for extending or customizing the form you are working on.
+Remember to add the `type` you may want for extending or customizing the form you are working on.

 ##<div class="mgt-3 header-line">Label</div>
 [[code_example {html}